-- 1. Generates the keys in a physically secured environment as described in Section 5.1 and 5.2.2. of Certificate Policy and/or Certification Practice Statement; - 2.
-Generates the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge; - Generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement; - 4.
-Log its CA key generation activities; and - maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.
+- 1. prepare and follow a Key Generation Script; - 2. generate the CA Key Pair in a physically secured environment as described in this CP/CPS: - generate the CA Key Pair using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 4. generate the CA Key Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in this CP/CPS; - 5. log its CA Key Pair generation activities; and - maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.